JEHoctor/adventure-llm/README.md

 ## Setup and run

-With `python3.10` available, run the following:
+Ensure that you have an OpenAI API key in the environment variable `OPENAI_API_KEY`, and that `python3.10` is available.
+Then, run the following:

 ```
 make init && make run